February, Winter's End

 Clear the garden to prepare for spring growth

 It’s time to make way for new growth.
 By February, deciduous ornamental grasses, left to overwinter, will be straw brown and often battered and flattened by winter weather.
 New growth will be pushing up, so it’s time to remove the old leaves, before the tips of new growth appear.
-Use secateurs to cut back old stems and leaves, taking care not to cut through any new growth.
+Use secateurs to cut back old stems and leaves, taking care not to cut though any new growth.
 Pull or rake out the clumps for any dead material that remains.
 Leave a low tuft of old growth to protect the new as it emerges.
 Over sized clumps can be lifted and divided into two sections by cutting through the centre of the rooting mass with a sharp edged spade, before being replanted.
 Overwintered perennial stems will also be looking ragged.
 Cut these back, and any dead leaves that remain, to make room for the new shoots.
 As part of a general tidy, remove any weeds that are popping up.
 This will save you time and effort later in the spring.

 Consider the soil

 It is easier to take a look at your soil when the garden is fairly bare.
 Adding organic matter to soils can usually help, whatever the soil type.
 It will open up heavy, badly drained soils and improve the water retaining capacity and fertility of light soils.
 Heavy clay soils have a tendency to puddle in wet weather and crack in dry weather.
-If you have a heavy soil, dig in some organic matter such as garden compost or well rotted stable manure mixed with some coarse grit, this will improve drainage, allow the soil to warm up more quickly, make it more crumbly and less likely to become compact and puddle.
-If you have a light, sandy, free draining soil, cover it with a mulch of organic matter 5-7.5cm thick.
-Soil organism will slowly incorporate it into the soil.
+If you have a heavy soil dig in some organic matter such as garden compost or well rotted stable manure mixed with some coarse grit, this will improve drainage, allow the soil to warm up more quickly, make it more crumbly and less likely to become compact and puddle.
+If you have a light, sandy, free draining soil, cover it with a mulch of organic matter 5 to 7.5cm thick.
+Soil organisms will slowly incorporate it into the soil.
 It will retain moisture from the winter rains, improve the soil texture and help suppress spring weeds.